plathome/pdex-cli/ROADMAP.md

 1. Ability to send commands using channel info
 1. Ability to read commands using device info
 1. Ability to read latest command
-1. Ability to list up Profiles
+1. Ability to manage Profiles